 Advertise products or services not intended by us

 Falsely imply a relationship with us or another company with whom you do not have a relationship

 3. Our content

-3.4 You shall not (a) try to gain unauthorised access to the Site or any networks, servers or computer systems connected to the Site; and/or (b) make for any purpose including error correction, any modifications, adaptions, additions or enhancements to the Site or Our Content, including the modification of the paper or digital copies you may have downloaded.
+3.4 You shall not (a) try to gain unauthorized access to the Site or any networks, servers, or computer systems connected to the Site; and/or (b) make for any purpose including error correction, any modifications, adaptions, additions or enhancements to the Site or Our Content, including the modification of the paper or digital copies you may have downloaded.

 3.6 The content on the Site is provided for general information only.
 It is not intended to amount to advice on which you should rely.
 You must obtain professional or specialist advice before taking, or refraining from taking, any action on the basis of the content on the Site.

-3.7 Although we make reasonable efforts to update the information on our site, we make no representations, warranties or guarantees, whether express or implied, that Our Content on the Site is accurate, complete or up to date.
+3.7 Although we make reasonable efforts to update the information on our site, we make no representations, warranties, or guarantees, whether expressed or implied, that Our Content on the Site is accurate, complete, or up to date.